Canada-Ukraine relations

 Since January 2014, we’ve committed more than $890 million in multi-faceted support to Ukraine, using a range of instruments including the following:

-Canada is working closely with Ukraine on training.
-Operation (Op) UNIFIER is the Canadian Armed Forces’ (CAF) military training, professionalization, and capacity building mission in support of Ukraine.
-Launched in 2015 at the request of the Ukrainian government following the illegal annexation of Crimea, it was expanded in early 2022 during the Russian pre-invasion military build up, and currently extends by Government of Canada mandate through to 2026.
+Since 2015, through Operation (Op) UNIFIER, the Canadian Armed Forces (CAF) have been training the Security Forces of Ukraine (SFU).
+Op UNIFIER is the CAF’s military training, professionalization, and capacity building mission in support of Ukraine.
+Launched at the request of the Ukrainian government following the illegal annexation of Crimea, it was expanded in early 2022 during the Russian pre-invasion military build up, and has been extended through to 2026.
+Since the start of Op UNIFIER, the CAF has trained more than 40,000 SFU personnel, over 7,000 of whom have been trained in various locations across Europe following Russia’s full-scale invasion of Ukraine.

 Peace and Stabilization Operations Program